Jeep Compass Insurance Rates

 Rates are averaged for all Jeep Compass models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Youthful drivers pay the highest prices, as much as $392 a month if full coverage is included
+- 16 to 18-year-old drivers pay the highest auto insurance prices, possibly costing $392 a month if the policy includes full coverage

 As you can see from some of the information we’ve gone over to this point, there are several individual factors that influence Jeep Compass insurance costs.
 If you want to bypass the theoretical part of shopping for insurance, take advantage of our free quote tool below to start comparing quotes from multiple companies right now.